square/square-connect-go-sdk/swagger/docs/OAuthApi.md

 > AuthorizeResponse Authorize(ctx, clientId, optional)
 Authorize

 Presents a Permission Request form that returns an access code to be exchanged during the OAuth flow for a valid OAuth access token.
 To send users to the Permission Request form and start the OAuth flow, configure a link with the desired permissions that directs users to the OAuth Authorization endpoint.
-See the [OAuth Build Guide](https://developer.squareup.com/docs/oauth-api/build-with-oauth) for more information.
 In the event of an error, Authorize returns an error response (`error` and `error_description`).
 If the failure is a result of the user denying the request, the value is `access_denied` with a description of `user_denied`.

 ### Required Parameters